-Should the pilot effort show success, a subsequent follow-up phase would encompass an FY17 or FY18 special budget request to expand the initial pilot effort into a more full-fledged program of resources to examine potential topics/matters of community interests.
+Should the pilot effort show success, a subsequent follow-up phase would encompass an FY17 or FY18 special budget request to expand the initial pilot effort into a more full-fledged program of resources to examine potential topics/matters of community interest.
 This second phase (informed by the initial pilot effort) would likely feature the development of more specific criteria for topic selection and data gathering/research.
+Where possible, ICANN should identify and/or retain dedicated staff to assist with the collection and reporting of data and metrics.
+Additionally, it is recommended that ICANN establish ongoing relationships with third-party providers to enable fast-track access to data.
+As an example, where subscriptions or retainers can be made with data providers will allow groups seeking and using data more readily.